AppImageCrafters/appimage-builder-docs/source/reference/recipe.rst

 files
 -----

 The files section is used to manipulate (include/exclude) files directly.
-`Globing expressions`_ can be used to match multiple files at once.
+It's executed after the apt or pacman deploy methods. `Globing expressions`_ can be used to match multiple files at once.

 .. _Globing expressions: https://docs.python.org/3.6/library/glob.html#module-glob